MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 ## Before you begin...

+-   Determine the type of driver you need to write depending on whether your hardware or firmware implements PD state machine.
+For more information, see [Developing Windows drivers for USB Type-C connectors](developing-windows-drivers-for-usb-type-c-connectors.md).
 -   Install Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) on your target computer or Windows 10 Mobile with a USB Type-C connector.
 -   [Install](http://go.microsoft.com/fwlink/p/?LinkID=845980) the latest Windows Driver Kit (WDK) on your development computer.
 The kit has the required header files and libraries for writing the client driver, specifically, you'll need: